callemoon/tcan4550_linux/README.md

 sudo dtc -@ -I dts -O dtb -o tcan4550-can0-overlay.dtbo tcan4550-can0-overlay.dts

+## To run driver on Raspberry Pi 4

 To load and start driver run script: ./start_can.sh

 To stop and unload the driver run script: ./stop_can.sh